This is how company employees usually “sting” in Red Team exercises

 An essential factor in the success of these techniques for tricking company employees in Red Team exercises is the credibility of the context given to the professionals.
 If the email and request match the company’s daily operations, it is unlikely to arouse suspicion.
 Even more so when the fake website is aesthetically consistent with the page that is being impersonated.

-Employing credential theft techniques, you can get a user’s username and password and force a real authentication, stand in the middle, and listen to how the session is transmitted when login and password have been validated.
+Employing credential theft techniques, you can get a user’s username and password and force a real authentication, to stand in the middle and get a session token when login and password have been validated.

 Why is the session so important?
 Thanks to it, the Red Team can access corporate resources, even if the login procedure requires a two-factor authentication.
 In addition, the session can be valid for days, so it is unnecessary to use login and password again to log in.